rage/java-programming-fall-19/data/part-1/5-calculating.md

 <sample-output>

-row 1: initially create a variable first row 1: copy the result of the calculation 1 + 1 as the value of the variable first row 1: the value of the variable first is 2 row 2: create the variable second
+row 1: initiate a variable first row 1: copy the result of the calculation 1 + 1 as the value of the variable first row 1: the value of the variable first is 2 row 2: create the variable second